Articles to help you manage and use your website effectively

 Choosing which to go with is a personal preference.

 Either way though, you're getting a service that will help to look after your website and keep it running well.
 Whether it's my Geek service or a web host like WP Engine, you'll have a site that is usually safer from hackers, viruses & malware!

 While with a managed web host, you may still have to manage WordPress core file updates, plugin updates, backups & a full host of performance & security improvements, my Geek service will handle all of that for you.

 Either way you know you're being taken care of!

-Affordable hosting, with outstanding support and grows as your website and business grows.
+Affordable hosting with outstanding support for the new website owner.
+Mom Webs will grow with you as your website and business grows.

 Website Maintenance Checklist - The Basics

 Once you have a high-quality website host, there's still things you'll need to do to make sure your website is running smoothly and maintained.
 If you are using a managed WordPress website host you'll still want to monitor things to make sure everything is being managed and maintained on your behalf.
 So whether you have someone managing this for you or you're doing it yourself, here's what you need to be doing to keep your website in tip-top shape.